 Use the explorer

-The Polkadot{.js} Apps is a user interface for interacting with Substrate blockchains.
+The Polkadot{.js} Apps is a popular user interface for interacting with Substrate blockchains.
 Since Entropy is built using Substrate, we can use this explorer to search and view chain data on the Entropy network.

 Prerequisites